-For precipitation, not all station records that fulfil the above criteria are used in the interpolation.
-This is due to the fact that over time, there was an increasing number of stations that were reported redundantly by different data providers (e.g. SYNOP and national data), albeit sometimes with slightly different values or slightly different coordinates.
-Hence appearing as multiple station in the database, while in fact they are one station with multiple records.
-Not removing those duplicate records would lead to a multiple counting of the same station during the interpolation, with the result of overweighting of those stations in the grids and less reliable area mean grid-cell values.
-To correct this, and to assure a gradual change between stations during the interpolation, redundant records were identified through a vicinity check.
-Records, i.e. stations within a vicinity of 500 metres to each other were identified and merged into one record, i.e. virtual station.
+Hence, they appeared as multiple stations in the database, while they were in fact one station with multiple records.
+Not removing these duplicate records would lead to multiple counting of the same station during the interpolation, with the result of overweighting of those stations in the grids and less reliable area mean grid-cell values.
+To correct this and to assure a gradual change between stations during the interpolation, redundant records were identified through a vicinity check.
+Records, i.e. stations, within a vicinity of 500 m to each other were identified and merged into one record, i.e. virtual station.
 The coordinates of the virtual station were taken from the first station of this cluster, while the value was computed as the average of all duplicate records.
-This reduced the total number of records used per grid realisation by an average of 3.4%.
-Figure 1 shows the number of stations used during
+This reduced the total number of records used per grid realization by an average of 3.4 %.
+Figure 1 shows the number of stations used during the grid creation.